luchiago/dev-radar/README.md

-# Omnistack Week 10.0
+# Dev Radar - Omnistack Week 10.0

 Week promoted by [Rocketseat](https://rocketseat.com.br/) for understanding FullStack in JavaScript (NodeJS, ReactJS and React Native) by doing an application during the week

-The developed application it will be: Waze/Google Maps for developers
+The developed application will be: Waze/Google Maps for developers

-It will help to understand things like: how to work with geolocatization, non-relational database and, of course, about the FullStack in JavaScript
+It will help to understand things like how to work with geolocalization, non-relational database and, of course, about the FullStack in JavaScript

 ## Installation